How to Turn NPS Feedback Into Reviews, Recommendations and Referrals

 Luckily, relationships with detractors (customers that rate your product between one and six on the NPS survey scale) aren’t always a dead end.
 With the right follow-up, you can turn things around and convert unhappy detractors into your most passionate promoters.

-We touched on this in our guide to NPS for service professionals and freelancers.
+We touched on this in our guide to NPS for SMB.
 By closing the customer feedback loop and overdelivering after a bad experience, you can turn even the most frustrated detractor into someone that’s thrilled with your service.

 From here, you can implement the same steps as listed above to turn the relationship from one that’s purely negative into one that lets you acquire new customers, strengthen your brand and dramatically increase your customer lifetime value.